timryanb/OpenAeroStruct/openaerostruct/docs/more_examples/aerostructural_wingbox_Q400.rst

 The following shows a visualization of the results.
 As can be seen, there is plenty of room for improvement.
-A finer mesh and a lower optimization tolerance should be used.
+A finer mesh and a tighter optimization tolerance should be used.

 .. image:: ../wingbox_Q400.png